RNFcraft/Synthetic-Life/ARCHITECTURE.md

 The Python World remains a frozen differential oracle and compatibility implementation.
 Normal native runtime must not step Python physics.

-### Remaining world-continuity work

-The next gate is `CONTINUOUS WORLD COMPLETION`:

-- move spawning to absolute scheduled `WORLD_SPAWN` events;
-- move periodic maintenance/lifecycle work to explicit timers/events;
+### Continuous World scheduling

-- remove remaining behavior dependence on `world_tick()` / heartbeat cadence;
-- preserve the frozen Python World tick schedule only as a compatibility oracle.
+`CONTINUOUS WORLD COMPLETION` is complete.
+Spawning uses absolute scheduled `WORLD_SPAWN` events, lifecycle work uses explicit `MAINTENANCE` events, and normal continuous behavior has no dependency on `world_tick()` or heartbeat cadence.
+The frozen Python World tick schedule remains only as a compatibility oracle.

-Until that gate passes, the cognition side is event-driven but the World still contains compatibility heartbeat/tick mechanisms.

 ## 11. Persistence